 A revenue team is the key to achieving sales and marketing alignment, no matter your industry, location, or size.
 But what does a revenue team do?
 Authored in collaboration with IMPACT Lead Coach Chris Marr.

-A revenue team meets weekly and is made of key players from your sales and marketing teams within a company.
-All activities, regardless of individual roles, will be centered around the shared goal of increasing company revenue.
-Based on the most pressing questions of their ideal buyers, this team will develop and execute a strategy of content to be used in the sales process that will increase close rates.
+A revenue team meets weekly and is made up of key players from your sales and marketing teams.
+All activities, regardless of individual roles, will be focused on the shared goal of increasing company revenue.
+Based on the most pressing questions of your ideal buyers, this team will develop and execute a strategy of content to be used in the sales process to accelerate the sales cycle.

 An overview of the revenue team model

 If you want to drive traffic, leads, and sales for your company, you must align your sales and marketing departments — and the best way to do that is by establishing a revenue team.
 But what the heck is a revenue team?

 Well, I’ve got good news for you.
 By the end of this video, you’ll not only know what exactly a revenue team is, you’ll be kicking yourself for not having set one up at your company yesterday.